This post may contain affiliate links. Read our disclosure policy

 • Mixing bowl: You’ll want a large bowl to make your ice water bath in after you’ve “boiled” your eggs in the air fryer.

-Questions You May Have about air Fried Boiled Eggs
+Questions You May Have about The Perfect Air Fryer Boiled Egg

 What is the 5-5-5 Method and Does it work in the air fryer?